phillipsdata/minphp-bridge/README.md

 libraries.
 This is handled by populating and passing in a container that implements `Minphp\Container\ContainerInterface`.

+The following config files in minphp 0.x were removed in minphp 1.0, which is what necessitates populating the container:

+- core.php
+- database.php
+- routes.php
+- session.php

 minPHP uses the `Minphp\Container\Container`, which meets this requirement.
 The following elements are required to be set: